Dippere/Telegraph.Sharp/README.md

 using Telegraph.Sharp;
 using Telegraph.Sharp.Types;

-// Create API client
+// Create client
 ITelegraphClient telegraphClient = new TelegraphClient();

+// Or with API access token for access to all methods ITelegraphClient telegraphClient = new TelegraphClient("<ACCESS TOKEN>");

 // Create Telegraph account
 Account account = await telegraphClient.CreateAccountAsync("Short Name", "Author name", "Author URL");

-// Provide access token
-telegraphClient.AccessToken = account.AccessToken;

 // Create new page
 var pageContent = new List<Node>